 While rubber duck debugging typically refers to hitting upon the solution without another person, someone who can audibly respond or breathe heavily over laptop speakers or headphones also does wonders.
 In debugging cases that are approaching a deadline, doing a screen share as you talk through code lets the other person see the code so they can play a more active role in spotting any errors.

 When I say I need a rubber duck, it tells the team that I just need another ear on the line while I talk out my logic and work through some code.
-Someone volunteers, we jump on a call and inevitably see the solution within a few minutes.~Tom, Head of Engineering, ExaVault
+Someone volunteers, we jump on a call and inevitably see the solution within a few minutes.~Tom, Senior Backend Engineer, ExaVault

 No shame shall come from your coworker.
 It is better to discover a flaw such as operating on the wrong variable or a simple typo than to get complaints from clients once code is in production.